smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 18. Defaults and Rules

-Defaults are constraints that provide a default value for a column when no value is specified, ensuring that the column always has data.
-Rules are older SQL Server objects that enforce data validation by defining a condition that column values must meet.
-Still, they are primarily deprecated and have been replaced by check constraints for better functionality and management.

 Standalone `DEFAULT` and `RULE` objects are deprecated SQL Server features.
 A standalone default supplies a value when no value is provided, while a rule restricts acceptable values.
 Modern database designs should use `DEFAULT` and `CHECK` constraints instead.

-Defaults and rules are not represented in the `sys.sql_expression_dependencies` table.
+Defaults and rules are not represented in the `sys.sql_expression_dependencies` view.

 ```sql
 USE foo;